BusyhinD/taxi-service/README.md

 ```command
 cp target/taxi-service.war $CATALINA_HOME/webapps
 ```
->
+6. All the SQL queries required to create the database schema and tables for the project can be found in the init_db.sql file (in the **_resources_** project folder).
-6. Finally, you can start Tomcat (or your web-server) and access the application by navigating to http://localhost:8080/taxi in your web browser.
+7. Finally, you can start Tomcat (or your web-server) and access the application by navigating to http://localhost:8080/taxi in your web browser.
 ## ☕ Conclusion
 That's it!
-With the Taxi Service project, you can manage your taxi services easily and efficiently.
+With the Taxi-Service project, you can manage your taxi services easily and efficiently.
 If you have any questions or issues with the project, please don't hesitate to contact me.